puppetlabs/puppet_operational_dashboards/REFERENCE.md

 Data type: `Boolean`

 Whether to install Telegraf from a repository.
-Defaults to true on the RedHat family of platforms.

 ##### <a name="-puppet_operational_dashboards--telegraf--agent--manage_archive"></a>`manage_archive`

 Data type: `Boolean`

 Whether to install Telegraf from an archive source.
-Defaults to true on platforms other than RedHat.

 Default value: `!$manage_repo`